-If you’re looking for an easygoing place to stretch for five minutes, explore the short but sweet new path that stretches from near the Sierra Nevada House to Henningsen Park right along the river.
+If you’re looking for an easy going place to stretch for five minutes, explore the short but sweet new path that stretches from near the corner of Hwy 49 and Lotus Road to Henningsen Lotus Park right along the river.
 Several pull-outs along Lotus Road allow easy access.
 From the off-road parking lot, there is wheelchair accessibility for about a hundred feet to several picnic tables and benches.

 The Dave Moore Nature Area, on the south side of Highway 49 about .8 mile north of the junction of Highway 49 and Marshall Grade, features an easy 1.1-mile loop through the shady forest with some wheelchair accessibility.
 A fine river beach is one of the highlights of this pleasant walk.
 Springtime wildflowers can be spectacular.